 Do you live in Ohio but see a great deal in Seattle?
 Scoping out bargains in other cities might pay off.
-Quite a few “local” deals from national chains (say, Starbucks) are actually valid all over the U.S.—just read the fine print to double check.
-(Make sure you’re aware of these online scams and how to avoid them.)
+Quite a few “local” deals from national chains (say, Starbucks) are actually valid all over the United States—just read the fine print to double check.

 Do your homework before you buy

 Some vouchers, particularly travel packages, may be available for comparable prices—or even less!—on the vendor’s own website.
 For example, a promo may advertise that it includes a special breakfast, but a quick web search can reveal that every regular paying guest also gets the same deal.
-(Watch out!
-These phone call scams could steal your money.)
+Check out these savvy shopping tricks you'll wish you knew all along.

 Beware of overselling